solita/solita.github.com/_posts/2018-12-07-fast-starting-clojure-lambdas-using-graalvm.md

 | 1000       | Python (cold)        | 1000 | 0.594      | 0.210              |
 | 1000       | Python (warm)        | 5000 | 0.358      | 0.074              |

 The results are quite problematic for Clojure.
-Using fastest available Lambda gives a start up time of 2.34 seconds.
-A start up time using 1000 MB Lambda is near three seconds.
-The long start up time makes Clojure unusable for example outgoing Slack commands which have a timout of three seconds.
-Slow start up is recognized in the Clojure community.
+Using fastest available Lambda gives a start-up time of 2.34 seconds.
+A start-up time using 1000 MB Lambda is nearly three seconds.
+The long start-up time makes Clojure unusable for example outgoing Slack commands which have a timeout of three seconds.
+Slow start-up is recognized in the Clojure community.
 Solving it may be partially accomplished with changes to Clojure itself.
-Fortunately new VM has been created with good results for Clojure.
+Fortunately, a new VM has been created with good results for Clojure.

 ## A new hope emerges - GraalVM and Lambda Custom runtime